PhiCtl/Panda-final-project/index.md

 The nature of the data itseld leads to some biases.
 All the quotes are extracted from English speaking only newspapers.
 Thus, it’s not totally representative of the ecology.
 In fact, it concerns mostly modern world developed and rich countries.
 Moreover, quotes were first extracted and processed by journalists to support a reasoning , and might not fully express what the speaker intended.
 We're dealing here with reported speech, and not direct quotations.

-In a nutshell, our road throughout those quotes sketched some gender trends and supported some of our hypotheses, and can be further refined with a speaker specific approach or taking into account much more context about the speaker and the media the quote comes from ! <br>
+In a nutshell, our road throughout those quotes sketched some gender trends and supported some of our hypotheses, and can be further refined with a speaker specific approach or taking into account much more context about the speaker and the media the quote comes from! <br>
  <br>